sparth292/write-yourself-a-git/README.md

-A shitty Git Remake to Learn Basic Fundamentals of Git
+A shitty Git Remake just to Learn sum Basic Fundamentals of Git

 I just suck at documentation

-I'll be referring this article throughout this journey - https://wyag.thb.lt/
+I'll be referring this article - https://wyag.thb.lt/

+I'm Proud of myself